Babies (Under 1)

 When your baby is very first born let them hear your voice – it doesn’t matter what you say.
 Your voice will be familiar from when they were in the womb and can offer reassurance and comfort.

 It will take some time for you to get to know each other.
-Your baby will give you ‘cues’ that will help you work out what they need and how they are feeling.
-There is a great video to help you with this *here*
+Your baby will give you ‘cues’ that will help you work out what they need and how they are feeling. *Watch this video* to find out more.

 Skin to Skin